 The UV exposure releases so-called radicals (H+ ions) in the resin and triggers a polymerization (chain reaction).
 Due to the high exposure, more and more radicals are released and the polymerization expands.
 The build platform moves up by 50µm per layer, the resin flows in, then exposure takes place and polymerization of the resin begins.

 Why are the discs of several printers yellow/yellowish?

 The yellow discs do not allow UV light (100 - 400nm) to pass through.
 Therefore, no radicals are released and the material remains stable in the Printer.

 How do I get the model off the build platform?

 To remove the model from the platform, use a scraper or a spatula.
 You can find the accessories in our store.
 To help you can additionally take a hammer, we do not offer in the store.Now do not ask: "Why that then not, what is that?"
 Because we do not offer "dental hammer" for 100€, but deal fairly with our customers.

 What do I do after I remove the model from the build platform?

 Clean the model in an ultrasonic bath with isopropanol.
 You do not have to change the contents of your ultrasonic bath for this.
 You can also simply fill a jam jar with isopropanol, put your model in it and place it together in your ultrasonic bath.
 2-3 minutes should be enough for this.
 Never leave your print in isopropanol for more than 5 minutes.
 This can lead to deformation of the model or similar...

 After that, the model must be cured for some time in the light curing unit.
 Depending on the resin you have used, the number of flashes or the duration of the treatment varies.
-Since there are different light curing units, we can only give general exposure times, or for the resins that we sell, we have determined these times.
-Please refer to the cookbooks.
+Since there are different light curing units, we can only give general exposure times.

 I was on vacation and find that there is still resin in the 3D printer.
 Do I have to dispose of it?